Florida Seafood Festival

 The Florida Seafood Festival is an annual two-day public event held in Apalachicola, Florida on the first weekend of November.
-The event is held in Battery Park, and around 25,000 people attend the festival each year.
+The event is held in Battery Park, and around 25,000 people attend the festival every year.
 It is the oldest seafood festival in the state.

 History

 In 1963, eight members of the Apalachicola Chamber of Commerce gathered to figure out a way to draw more visitors to the town.
 The idea of a seafood event was brought up, drawing inspiration from a seafood festival, "Harbor Days" which had been held in Apalachichola in 1915.
 The Florida Seafood Festival was established in 1964.

 The 2010 Florida Seafood Festival Oyster Shucking Champion Mike Martin won the 2010 National Oyster Shucking Championship.
 In 2012 an estimated 30,000 people attended the event.
 The festival celebrated its 50th anniversary in 2013.

 There was no Florida Seafood Festival in 2020 due to the COVID-19 pandemic.
 The event returned in 2021.

-In 2022 Hurricane Ian caused the carnival ride provider to cancel.
+In 2022, Hurricane Ian caused the carnival ride provider to cancel.